Questions to Ask a Roofing Contractor

 Do you offer a written estimate?

-- Your written contract should include costs of materials, labor and necessary building permits, workmanship and materials warranties and proof of the contractor’s license.
+- Your written contract should include costs of materials, labor and necessary building permits, workmanship and materials warranties, and proof of the contractor’s license.

-Does the estimates provided detail current issues?
+Do the estimates you provide detail my current issues?

 - Inquire whether or not you should expect supporting materials like photos or sketches with the estimates.
-At minimum, a trusted roofing contractor will be quick to point out specific details on your roofing repair or replacement needs.
+At a minimum, a trusted roofing contractor will be quick to point out specific details on your roofing repair or replacement needs.